Sellersville Fire Department

 (Chief Charles H. Daub, center of photo)

-The above Sanborn Insurance map from December 1913 marks the location of Company No. 2 and describes the Borough's fire service as: "Volunteer - 2 companies - 50 members in each.
+The same 1913 Sanborn Insurance map describes the Borough's fire service as: "Volunteer - 2 companies - 50 members in each.
 No horses.
 1 hand Eng.
 2 - 2 wheel hose jumpers.
 1 - 4 wheel hose carriage.
 1 H. & L. truck - 1900' 2 1/2" cotton rubber lined hose - good - alarm by whistle on I.O.O.F.
 Temple bldg. supplemented by split tire alarm at R.R. crossing where gateman is on duty all night ..."
 The split tire alarm that is referenced, still exists and currently resides in the front lawn of the fire house.

 Sellersville Fire Chiefs

 Below is a list of all the men who have served as Chief for both Sellersville Companies as well as the consolidated Department.
-Until the two Companies combined their efforts, several accounts suggest that the office of Chief was shared between Company No.1 and Company No. 2.
+Until the two Companies combined their efforts, several accounts suggest that the office of Chief was shared between Company No. 1 and Company No. 2.
 Minutes state the election for Chief would take place at Company No. 1's headquarters on odd-numbered years and at Company No. 2's headquarters on even-numbered years.
+During the December 1912 election, the term Sellersville Fire Department seemingly first surfaced, as Charles Daub was "elected Chief of the Sellersville Fire Department."

 Years Name of Chief